 Tomorrow is Milky Way Day.
-Although I've posted Milky Way recipes in the past, I didn't know there was a Milky Way Day until last year!
+Although I've posted Milky Way recipes in the past, I didn't know there was a Milky Way Day until a few years ago.
 Milky Way Bars have been around for almost a 100 years, so I shouldn't be surprised.
 Lots of Milky Way Ads from WWII, but I chose to post this ad for Milky Way Bars from 1930 because the woman is reading a book and eating a Milky Way.
 Very cool!

 My friend Donna always had Milky Way bars in her freezer, and I'd stop by her house on the way to school and have one.
 BTW, it wasn't really on the way, but worth the walk in the wrong direction through the park.
 I love frozen Milky Way Bars.
 When we were older, Donna and I got a ride to high school with a neighbor.
 While we waited for him, we availed ourselves of the Milky Way bars on his family's coffee table!
 Maybe this wasn't particularly healthy, but it was a delicious way to start the day.
 And, I must admit, my parents didn't know about candy in the morning.
 They would have been horrified.

 Now, I buy miniature Milky Way bars to give out at Halloween.
 We don't get many kids where I live, so I put the 'extras' (that would be all of them) in the freezer.
 How to use them up?
 In Brownies, of course.
 And, these two recipes for Milky Way Brownies are great!
 One's for home, and the other's for a crowd!

 Make your favorite Brownie Mix (I like Ghirardelli), following directions by adding the 1/3 cup vegetable oil, 1 egg, and 1/3 cup water.
 At 20 minutes into baking (350F), put about 7 ounces of chopped up miniature Milky Way Bars or Milky Way Bites on top.
 Bake another 20 minutes.
 Oh yum!